timescale/docs/use-timescale/compression/manual-compression.md

 The time interval you choose must be a multiple of the uncompressed chunk interval.
-For example, if your uncompressed chunk interval is one week, your `<time_interval>` of the compressed chunk could be two weeks, or six weeks, but not one month.
+For example, if your uncompressed chunk interval is one week, your `<time_interval>` of the compressed chunk could be two weeks or six weeks, but not one month.

 <Highlight type="note">
-The default setting of `compress_orderby` is `'time ASC'` which causes chunks to re-compressed many times during rollup which can have a steep performance penalty.
+The default setting of `compress_orderby` is `'time ASC'` (the ASC command is used to sort the data returned in ascending order), which causes chunks to be re-compressed many times during the rollup, possibly leading to a steep performance penalty.
 Set `timescaledb.compress_orderby = 'time ASC'` to avoid this penalty.
 </Highlight>